ForestAdmin/agent-nodejs/docs/datasources/custom/capabilities.md

-As a data source implementer, **you won't have to translate every possible query**: on most datasources, it is **not feasible**, as you will be restricted by the API that you will be translating queries for.
+As a data source implementer, **you won't have to translate every possible query**: on most data sources, it is **not feasible**, as you will be restricted by the API that you will be translating queries for.

-On construction each of your collections will declare per-field capabilities.
+On construction, each of your collections will declare per-field capabilities.

-Forest Admin will then ensure that only queries using features that you have explicitely enabled are used.
+Forest Admin will then ensure that only queries using features that you have explicitly enabled are used.

 # Required features